 It is not possible to create a workflow through the admin UI, so we need to add its definition using a custom module.
 See the Drupal.org Creating custom modules documentation if you need help getting started.
-In this example, we'll assume we've created a custom module named
+In this example, we'll assume we've created and installed a custom module named

 Our workflow group is defined in

 mymodule.workflow_groups.yml, a YAML file which should exist in the root folder of our custom module.
 We provide an ID for the workflow group on the first line and then define its Label and the entity type.

 mymodule_order_item: label: 'Order item' entity_type: commerce_order_item

 Now that we have a workflow group for Order item entities, we can create one or more workflows in

 mymodule.workflows.yml.
 Here is the definition for our order item fulfillment workflow.
 Notice that we reference the ID of the workflow group we just defined as the

 label is what administrative users will see when selecting a workflow for a State field.